wawandco/maildoor/README.md

 ```go
 maildoor.DefaultTokenManager(os.Getenv("TOKEN_MANAGER_SECRET"))
 ```
+#### Logger
+Logger option allows application to set your own logger.
+By default it prints to stdout.
 ### The HTTP Endpoints

 Maildoor is an http.Handler, which means it receives requests and responds to them.
 The Maildoor handler is mounted on a prefix, which is set by the application developer.
 Under that prefix the handler responds to the following endpoints: